StellifySoftware/stellify/README.md

 There are **lots** more advantages that are specific to various use cases.
-Why not come to our [website](https://stellisoft.com) and talk us about what you're doing?
+Why not visit our [website](https://stellisoft.com) and talk us about what you're doing?